-Friday Cloudy.
-Light winds becoming W/NW 15 to 20 km/h during the day then becoming light during the evening.
+Thursday Mostly sunny.
+Winds NW/NE 15 to 20 km/h becoming light before dawn then becoming E 15 to 25 km/h in the late afternoon.
 Possible rainfall: 0 mm Chance of any rain: 5%.

 Saturday Partly cloudy.
 Light winds.
 Possible rainfall: 0 mm Chance of any rain: 10%.